dalibor/dalibornasevic.com/posts/018-rake-routes-task.md

 date: 2011-01-13 21:59:00 +0100
 author: Dalibor Nasevic
 tags: [rails, routes, rake]
+summary: "Generating routes for a specific controller in Ruby on Rails application with rake routes task."
 ---

 You can list all defined routes in your Rails application with: